-- a) Education
+- 1. Education

-- b) Scholarship
+- 2. Scholarship

-- c) Service and contributions to the University Mission
+- 3. Service and contributions to the University Mission

 A complete description of the Tenure Track ranks including aspects of appointment and promotion is presented in Appendix D.

 Tenure Track faculty generally receive full compensation from the University, however appointment in the Tenure Track is not limited based on percentage of University funding.